parsontodd/leadership-README/README.md

 * Learning
   * learning = ["Understanding humans and this complex organ called the brain", "Learning through others about a problem or technology", "Getting to the root cause of X where X = technical problem, a team collaboration issue, what's actually holding you back on something"]

-### Leadership behaviors - what you can expect from me
+### Leadership behaviors and what you can expect from me
 * (Blurry) Vision
   * I wouldn't describe myself as a visionary but as I better understand higher-level strategic direction and identify opportunities, I will describe for you where I think we can be down the road.
 Sometimes "down the road" is only a few months ahead because we're in a state of flux, other times it might be years down the road with where I think we can be after affecting a culture transformation.
   * I'll help break down that vision in to achievable objectives but I expect you to define how to accomplish those objectives.